iofoundry/ontology/supplychain/README.md

 SCRO.owl imports IOF Core directly.
 BFO-2020.owl and IOF-AnnotationVocabulary.rdf are imported through IOF Core.

 ### Taxonomy of SCRO Continuants
-> click the image to view the enlarged image
+> click the image to view the enlarged image in a new tab
 ![Taxonomy of SCRO Continuants](images/SCRO-continuants.png)